dy-chi/SQL-FinalProject-LHL/starting_with_data.md

-Question 4: How much has the overall time spent on site changed over time?
+--Question 4: How much has the overall time spent on site changed over time?

 SQL Queries:
 SELECT